-- The work consists of related fire suppression, rescue, and emergency medical service duties.
-The variety of emergency situations encountered contributes to the complexity of the work. - The purpose of this position is to protect lives and property through fire prevention and suppression activities and provision of emergency medical services.
+COMPLEXITY: The work consists of related fire suppression, rescue, and emergency medical service duties.
+The variety of emergency situations encountered contributes to the complexity of the work.

+SCOPE AND EFFECT: The purpose of this position is to protect lives and property through fire prevention and suppression activities and provision of emergency medical services.
 Successful performance helps ensure the safety of lives and property in the community.

-CONTACTS

-- Contacts are typically with co-workers, other town employees, college staff, representatives of other fire departments, hospital staff, representatives of state and federal agencies, vendors, local business owners, and the general public. - Contacts are typically to give or exchange information, resolve problems, provide services, and educate the public.
+PERSONAL CONTACTS: Contacts are typically with co-workers, fire and emergency victims, law enforcement personnel, medical personnel, college staff, other emergency personnel, and the general public.

-PHYSICAL DEMANDS/ WORK ENVIRONMENT
+PURPOSE OF CONTACTS: Contacts are typically to give or exchange information, resolve problems, and provide services.

-- The work is typically performed while sitting at a desk or table or while intermittently sitting, standing, stooping, bending, crouching, or walking.
-The employee frequently lifts light and heavy objects, climbs ladders, uses tools or equipment requiring a high degree of dexterity, distinguishes between shades of color, and utilizes the sense of smell. - The work is typically performed in an office, except while at fire or other emergency scenes.
-The employee is exposed to machinery with moving parts, irritating chemicals, extreme temperatures, hazardous situations, and inclement weather.
+PHYSICAL DEMANDS: The work is typically performed while sitting, standing, walking, bending, crouching, or stooping.
+The employee must frequently lift light or heavy objects, climb ladders, use tools or equipment requiring a high degree of dexterity, and be able to distinguish between shades of color.

+WORK ENVIRONMENT: The work is performed inside a fire station and outside at fire and emergency scenes.
+The employee is exposed to noise, dirt, and machinery with moving parts, heat, smoke, infectious diseases, irritating chemicals, and inclement weather.
 The work requires the use of protective clothing and devices.

-SUPERVISORY AND MANAGEMENT RESPONSIBILITY

-This position has direct supervision over assigned personnel.
+SUPERVISORY AND MANAGEMENT RESPONSIBILITY: The employee in this position may at times become the shift supervisor during the absence of the shift Captain, and may also occasionally be called upon to be in charge of multiple jurisdictional agency responses, assuming responsibility for the actions and safety of all personnel involved in the incident, including both emergency responders and the civilian population.

-MINIMUM QUALIFICATIONS
+MINIMUM QUALIFICATIONS: